phrrngtn/flaming-octo-happiness/toolsList.markdown

 Editing: i use [Espresso](http://www.macrabbit.com/espresso/) but i can't honestly say if it's better than Sublime Text or Coda.
 I use it because i used CSSEdit which is now a part of espresso and i find that to be essential for what i do.
 I will say that if you are typing HTML AT ALL you need to be using [zen coding](http://docs.emmet.io) which is supported by all these editors.

+Merging: i think my preferred merge tool is [DiffMerge](https://sourcegear.com/diffmerge/) but i recall that the xCode one had some features that i preferred.
+Not in love with any merge tool so far.

+Diffs: i use [Kaleidoscope](http://www.kaleidoscopeapp.com) - i have never upgraded from version 1

 i use iTerm2 FWIW, very minor improvement over basic terminal (tabs, essentially)

 i use a plugin for the finder called Go2Shell